Migrant domestic workers in Lebanon: Films and Documentaries

-Beirut is a film by Rahel Zegeye, an Ethiopian domestic worker, which focuses on the situation for Ethiopian women working has domestic workers in Lebanon.
+Beirut is a film by Rahel Zegeye, an Ethiopian domestic worker, which focuses on the situation for Ethiopian women working as domestic workers in Lebanon.
 The film is loosely based on Zegeye's encounters during her ten years in the country.
 The story begins when Hiwot, a former domestic worker who has left her employer's home to earn a living as a prostitute, searches for another woman who could work with her.
 Saba, another domestic worker, runs away from her employers and joins Hiwat.
 The film follows the story of how these women come into conflict with their friends who decide to stay with their employers despite the violations they face.

 Makhdoumin (A Maid for Each) is a 2016 documentary film directed by Maher Abi Samra which explores the business of recruiting migrant domestic workers for Lebanese employers in Beirut.
 The documentary follows Zein, an agency owner who recruits and supplies domestic workers of Asian and African descent to work in Lebanese households.
 The documentary film won Best Muhr Non-Fiction Feature at the Muhr Awards 2016.
 The documentary also won the Peace Film Price at Berlinale 2016 and Best Film at Buenos Aires International Festival (BAFICI) as well as the Peace Prize by the German Heinrich Böll Foundation.

-This is not paradise is an Italian documentary film directed by Lisa Tormena and Gaia Vianello, focusing on the Kafala system in Lebanon and the work of Lebanese NGO such as Kafa, Anti-racism Movement, Caritas, Insan and Migrant Workers Task Force.
+This is not paradise is an Italian documentary film directed by Lisa Tormena and Gaia Vianello, focusing on the Kafala system in Lebanon and the work of Lebanese NGO such as Kafa, Anti-racism Movement, Caritas Lebanon, Insan and Migrant Workers Task Force.

 Official selection at Al Jazeera International Documentary Film Festival 2015.

 Maid in Lebanon is a documentary directed by Carol Mansour exploring the struggle of the domestic workers in Lebanon.
 In their own voices, the migrant workers tell their stories of rape, torture, physical and mental abuse.
 The documentary addresses the questions of why the workers migrate in the first place and why they return to the Middle East despite the suffering.

 Maid for Sale is a documentary directed by Dima Al-Joundi highlighting the employment and living conditions of domestic workers in Lebanon.